 In our third season, we began to shift the narrative model.
 We became less reliant on photography, and spent more time filming across fewer locations.
 We also focused not just on getting local recommendations, but by getting a little more of a backstory on our local cast, in order to create a more engaging throughline and a sense of connection with the audience.

-Candid sharing of experiences and tips appeals to audiences on an emotional level, beyond the rational.
-Moreover, a diverse collection of individual voices from genuine locals of varying races, ages, genders, and abilities - not paid actors - lends authenticity and relatability, reinforcing the fact that there are many, constantly-evolving United States, and that the breadth and depth of possibilities for travel in the U.S. is infinite.
+So, the first rule of casting: no actors!
+A diverse collection of individual voices from genuine locals of varying races, ages, genders, and abilities lends authenticity and relatability, reinforcing the fact that there are many, constantly-evolving United States.
+Here, there's something for everyone, and all are welcome.

-In implementation, we spoke with locals not just about what we should do when we visit, and WHY we should do it.
-From where to stay, to what to do and eat, to the quirkiest things to do, we covered it all!
-Our interview questions were intended to direct the VO in a welcoming manner of anticipation for a visit, complete with individual perspectives on why certain points were selected.
+Our interview questions were designed to lead the narrative in a way that sounded like interviewees were awaiting your imminent visit.
 Interviewees responded directly to camera, in first person, to enhance a feeling of conversation.
 We kept many of the “mistakes” and trip-ups in the interviews as a demonstration of real humanity, making the subjects innately approachable and authentic.
 Believable.

 To date, we’ve had the opportunity to support tourism in 37 US communities.